Have you come across Facebook Messenger Ads when using Facebook?

 Your ad itself, and the messages that people see after responding to the ad, should be geared around conversation and providing useful content – not around high-pressure sales tactics.

 Have you noticed any Facebook Messenger Ads in your own news feed, or in your Messenger inbox?
 What encouraged you to give them a second glance – or what put you off?

 See what you can learn from what other marketers are doing to inform your own practice.
 If you’d like to see some great examples, and more tips, check out our in-depth post How to promote your business on Facebook with Messenger Ads.

 When you want to maximize your visibility on Facebook, ads like Messenger Ads are a great way to do it.
 But advertising isn’t the only way.
-Install the Facebook share button on your blog or website to encourage your readers to share your content with their networks.
+Install the Facebook share button on your blog or website to encourage your readers to share your content with their networks to help grow your Facebook following or get your first 500 Facebook followers.
 Not only is it easy to install, but it’s totally free to use.
 Best of all, your readers can share your content with a single click!